hashicorp/vagrant/website/docs/source/v2/vagrantfile/tips.html.md

 ## Overwrite host locale in ssh session

 Usually, host locale environment variables are passed to guest.
-It may cause failures when guest software do not support host locale

-Possible solution is override locale in Vagrant file:
+It may cause failures if the guest software do not support host locale.
+One possible solution is override locale in the `Vagrantfile`:

 <pre class="prettyprint">
+ENV["LC_ALL"] = "en_US.UTF-8"

 Vagrant.configure(2) do |config|
-  config.vm.box = "ubuntu/vivid64"
-  ENV['LC_ALL']="en_US.UTF-8"
+  # ...
 end
 </pre>

-The change is visible within Vagrantfile only.
+The change is only visible within the `Vagrantfile`.